 The state of golf simulators in 2026

-There are now over 35 launch monitors you can buy, ranging from $100 to $14,000.
-And the honest answer to "which one should I get?" depends almost entirely on three things: your budget, your space, and whether you care more about accuracy or just having fun on a sim.
+There are now over 35 launch monitors you can buy, anywhere from $100 to $14,000.
+And the honest answer to "which one should I get?" comes down to three things: your budget, your space, and whether you care more about dead-on accuracy or just having a laugh on a sim.

-The problem is that nobody makes this easy to figure out.
-Marketing is everywhere, the spec sheets are confusing, and most YouTube reviews are sponsored.
+Trouble is, nobody makes that easy to work out.
+The marketing's everywhere, the spec sheets are a headache, and half the YouTube reviews are sponsored.

-So we pulled together 650+ real user reviews from r/golfsimulator into one place.
-You can filter by budget, accuracy scores, portability, software compatibility, and whether you need outdoor use.
+So we pulled 650+ real user reviews from r/golfsimulator into one place, and you can filter by budget, accuracy, portability, software compatibility and whether you need it to work outdoors.

 Browse the full launch monitor comparison here.

-Here is a quick snapshot of where the key devices land, from entry-level to serious money.
+Here's a quick snapshot of where the main devices land, from entry-level up to silly money.

 | Device | Price | Rating | Portable | Sub |